temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::note

-If you increase `frontend.keepAliveMaxConnectionAge` values, consider checking your server performance.
+If you increase `frontend.keepAliveMaxConnectionAge` values, consider monitoring your server performance.
-The server might be taking a higher workload over the time period.

 :::